luizbgomide/sovereign/equipment.md

 | 3           | 1d10  | 1d3  | 85%  | 33% | 15% | 5%   |
 | 4           | 1d6   | 1d2  | 45%  | 15% | 5%  | -    |

 Henchmen are ultimately NPCs and the GM has the final say on what they do.
-However, player who hired the Henchman generally controls them.
+However, the player who hired the Henchman generally controls them.

 A Delver may each have one Henchman.